hobincar/SA-LSTM/README.md

 [3] Wang, Bairui, et al. "Reconstruction Network for Video Captioning."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.

 [4] Szegedy, Christian, et al. "Inception-v4, inception-resnet and the impact of residual connections on learning."
 AAAI.
 Vol. 4.
 2017.

+[5] Simonyan, Karen, and Andrew Zisserman.
+"Very deep convolutional networks for large-scale image recognition." arXiv preprint arXiv:1409.1556 (2014).

+[6] He, Kaiming, et al. "Deep residual learning for image recognition."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016.

+[7] Iandola, Forrest N., et al. "SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and< 0.5 MB model size." arXiv preprint arXiv:1602.07360 (2016).

+[8] Huang, Gao, et al. "Densely connected convolutional networks."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2017.

+[9] Zhang, Xiangyu, et al. "Shufflenet: An extremely efficient convolutional neural network for mobile devices."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2018.

+[10] Tran, Du, et al. "Learning spatiotemporal features with 3d convolutional networks."
+Proceedings of the IEEE international conference on computer vision.
+2015.

+[11] Tran, Du, et al. "A closer look at spatiotemporal convolutions for action recognition."
+Proceedings of the IEEE conference on Computer Vision and Pattern Recognition.
+2018.